Multislice: STEM-CELL

 The code is updated quite often with new features and a user mailing list is maintained.
 Freely available on their website.

 DR. PROBE

-Multi-slice image simulations for high-resolution scanning and coherent imaging transmission electron microscopy written by Dr. Juri Barthel from the Ernst Ruska-Centre at the Jülich Research Centre.
+Multi-slice image simulations for high-resolution scanning and coherent imaging transmission electron microscopy written by Juri Barthel from the Ernst Ruska-Centre at the Jülich Research Centre.
 The software comprises a graphical user interface version for direct visualization of STEM image calculations, as well as a bundle of command-line modules for more comprehensive calculation tasks.
 The programs have been written using Visual C++, Fortran 90, and Perl.
 Executable binaries for Microsoft Windows 32-bit and 64-bit operating systems are available for free from the website.

 clTEM

-OpenCL accelerated multislice software written by Dr. Adam Dyson and Dr. Jonathan Peters from University of Warwick. clTEM is under development as of October 2019.
+OpenCL accelerated multislice software written by Adam Dyson and Jonathan Peters from University of Warwick. clTEM is under development as of October 2019.